 Wolski explains how he and his collaborators worked with a “shoestring” budget to create the picture’s now iconic look, which is marked by an expressionistic use of light and shadow and a unique desaturated palette punctuated with boldly colored flashbacks.
 Wolski says, “We were trying to find a new look — not new, really, but a response to what was going on in cinema at the time.”

-He also discusses how the filmmakers approached some scenes after lead actor Brandon Lee died in an accident on set.
+He also discusses how the filmmakers approached some scenes after lead actor Brandon Lee died in a tragic accident on set.

 About the Project

-Adapted from the comic book by James O’Barr, The Crow blends science fiction, romance and horror to tell a tale of revenge.
+Adapted from the graphic novel by James O’Barr, The Crow blends science fiction, romance and horror to tell a tale of revenge.
 One year after Eric Draven (Brandon Lee) and his fiancée, Shelly (Sofia Shinas), are murdered in their home by a criminal gang on Devil’s Night, Draven returns from the dead to avenge their deaths, picking off the criminals one by one.

 About the Cinematographer